 Albania is one of the most ‘exotic’ destinations in Europe.
 Although the country has a lot to offer, it still doesn’t have a well-developed tourist infrastructure.
-However, this has its advantages, especially for travelers who prefer more wild destinations and like to spend time in nature.
+However, this has its advantages, especially for travellers who prefer more wild destinations and like to spend time in nature.
 That’s why many people come to Albania with campers.
-Thanks to that there is a pretty nice camping infrastructure in the country which can also be used when traveling with a tent.
+Thanks to that there is a pretty nice camping infrastructure in the country which can also be used when travelling with a tent.

 Moreover, the low number of foreign tourists in Albania makes it quite easy to find places for wild camping.
-But before going for an adventure to Albania, it is worth doing some research and have some spots prepared in advance.
+But before going for an adventure to Albania, it is worth doing some research and having some spots prepared in advance.
 Especially because Google Maps doesn’t work as well in Albania as it does in other European countries.
 That is why below I have gathered some useful information about campsites and wild camping places, which will help you to plan a trip around Albania with a tent.

 SHKODRA LAKE WITH A TENT

 Lake Shkodra Resort is by far the best campground we’ve been to during our entire stay in Albania.
 The facility is located by the lake and it’s very large.
 Thanks to that, guests (especially in the off-season) do not disturb each other.
 The campground has a restaurant with decent prices (breakfast from 2-4 EUR) and very clean bathrooms with hot water.
-You can also rent there modern wooden huts or teepee tents.
+You can also rent their modern wooden huts or teepee tents.

-Next to the lake there is an artificially made beach with sunbeds, umbrellas and hammocks, as well as a pier leading into the lake.
+Next to the lake, there is an artificially made beach with sunbeds, umbrellas and hammocks, as well as a pier leading into the lake.
 You can rent a kayak or pedal boat.
-At the reception there are some souvenirs and snacks to buy and it’s possible to exchange Euros for Albanian Leks as well as buy organized trips to nearby attractions.
+At the reception, there are some souvenirs and snacks to buy and it’s possible to exchange Euros for Albanian Leks as well as buy organized trips to nearby attractions.
 The offer includes all the most important places in northern Albania, so you can stay here longer and explore the area.
 All this makes Lake Shkodra Resort a really great place to stay for a few nights.

 Price: 5 EUR per person when sleeping in own tent + EUR 10 per bus.

-2. KSAMIL WITH A TENT
+KSAMIL WITH A TENT

 When walking in off-season along the main streets of Ksamil, it’s hard to imagine that this Albanian town is able to attract some foreign tourists.
 However, it definitely makes more sense when seeing the beautiful beaches with white pebbles and crystal clear water.
-For this reason, a lot of people come here during the holiday season, which also means that there are a lot of accommodations in the town.
+For this reason, a lot of people come here during the holiday season.
+This also means that there are a lot of accommodations in the town.
 Most of them are apartments and there are only a few campsites.